hugorbarbosa/cpp-project-template/README.md

 - Improvements:
     - Use `target_compile_options` instead of `add_compile_options`.
+    - Add CMake Presets.
 - Code quality tools:
     - Add address, memory, thread and undefined behavior sanitizers.
     - Add cppcheck tool for code static analysis.
     - Add valgrind (memory checker).
 - CI:
-    - Add CI pipelines to build the project, to run the tests, and to use all the code quality tools and sanitizers.
+    - Add CI pipelines, with GitHub Actions, to build the project, to run the tests, and to use all the code quality tools and sanitizers.

 ## License